London-based insurers get jittery over 'Brexit' fear

-LONDON, June 4 (Reuters) - Insurers are getting nervous about the possibility Britain may leave the European Union, fearing it would curb their ability to sell policies across the continent and jeopardise years of work on a common regulatory framework.
+LONDON (Reuters) - Insurers are getting nervous about the possibility Britain may leave the European Union, fearing it would curb their ability to sell policies across the continent and jeopardize years of work on a common regulatory framework.

 Britain’s new Conservative government has committed to holding a referendum on EU membership by the end of 2017.
 The threat of a British exit, or “Brexit”, has particularly alarmed the City of London financial district, which fears a loss of Britain’s clout in European and global markets.